-The above section described how the weights evolved while gradient flow remained near the saddle points.
-In this section, we make important empirical observations about the dynamics of gradient descent after escaping these saddle points.
-For this, we again consider the experiments illustrated in \Cref{fig:3l_sq_near_saddle} and \Cref{fig:3l_relu_near_saddle}, and run them for more iterations.
+The preceding section described the evolution of weights while gradient flow remained near saddle points.
+In this section, we present important empirical observations about the dynamics \emph{after} escaping these saddle points.
+Because exact gradient flow is a continuous-time mathematical object, it cannot be directly simulated.
+Therefore, we investigate these dynamics empirically by analyzing the trajectory of gradient descent, which serves as its discrete-time approximation.
+To do this, we extend the training horizon of the experiments illustrated in \Cref{fig:3l_sq_near_saddle} and \Cref{fig:3l_relu_near_saddle}.

 \Cref{fig:3_layer_sq_sd2} depicts the result of running the experiments described in \Cref{fig:3l_sq_near_saddle} for more iterations.
 From \Cref{sd2_sq_loss_evol} we observe that after escaping from the saddle point, the loss rapidly decreases and then eventually stagnates, indicating that the weights have reached another saddle point.
 In \Cref{sd2_sq_wt}, we plot the weights at this new saddle point.
-Apart from the incoming and outgoing weights of the second neuron in the first layer, all the remaining weights in $\rvw_z$ remain small.
-Now, recall from \Cref{fig:3l_sq_near_saddle} that near the saddle point, a sparsity structure emerges among the weights belonging to $\rvw_z$, where only the incoming and outgoing weights of the second neuron in the first layer was non-zero and the remaining weights remained small.
+Notably, apart from the incoming and outgoing weights of the second neuron in the first layer, all the remaining weights in $\rvw_z$ are small.
+Now, recall from \Cref{fig:3l_sq_near_saddle} that near the saddle point, a sparsity structure emerged among the weights belonging to $\rvw_z$, where only the incoming and outgoing weights of the second neuron in the first layer was non-zero and the remaining weights remained small.
 This experiment suggests that the sparsity structure, which emerges among $\rvw_z$ near the saddle point, is preserved even after gradient descent escapes from the saddle point and reaches a new saddle point.